 UO EATS: DEATH BY CHOCOLATE DOUGHNUTSOctober 7, 2015

-If ever there was a time to step up your baking game, it would be Halloween.
+If ever there was a time to get step up your baking game, it would be Halloween.
 Graveyard cakes, eyeball lollipops, Jack Skellington muffins, haunted gingerbread houses, what’s not to love?
-Whether you’ve got a night of slasher movies lined up with a crate of toffee apple cider, you’re hosting a Halloween party, or you just really love cake, get yourself into the kitchen and start experimenting with spooky themed deliciousness.
+Whether you’ve got a night of slasher movies lined up with a crate toffee apple cider, you’re hosting a Halloween party, or you just really love cake, get yourself into the kitchen and start experimenting with spooky themed deliciousness.
 Because cake.
 We recruit the help of doughnut loving, expert food blogger, Jonathan Melendez for a Death by Chocolate Doughnuts recipe.
 Over to you, Jonathan…

 I’ve always been a big fan of Halloween, ever since I was a kid.
 There is something special about this time of year when the leaves start to turn, the air grows crisp and shades of orange coat everything in sight.